Death Valley

 Email: piet@bajasfrontiertours.com

-Ubehebe Crater, an impressive half-mile wide maar crater
+Ubehebe Crater, a breathtaking half-mile wide maar crater!

 Remember, Mary & Piet are the tour producers as well as your personal hosts on this - and every - BFT learning vacation!